Peter Jüni: Career

 After his research, Jüni returned to the University Bern, where he founded their clinical trials unit in 2007 and became Director of the Institute of Social and Preventive Medicine in 2013.

 In 2016, e moved to Toronto, and joined St Michael's Hospital and was appointed professor of medicine at the University of Toronto.
 Jüni was the director of the Applied Health Research Centre (AHRC) at the Li Ka Shing Knowledge Institute and the Canada Research Chair in Clinical Epidemiology of Chronic Diseases.

 Jüni was part of the Ontario COVID-19 Science Advisory Table, sitting on the Drugs & Biologics Clinical Practice Guidelines Working Group, and serving as the Scientific Director from July 2020 to May 2022.
-During his time at the advosory table, he participated on the table's Modelling Consensus Table, and recommended better protections and paid sick days for the front-line workers who were disproportionately impacted by the disease.
+During his time at the advisory table, he participated on the table's Modelling Consensus Table, and recommended better protections and paid sick days for the front-line workers who were disproportionately impacted by the disease.
 He also criticised of the Ontario provincial government's response to the pandemic and has stated that "the government continues to ignore the advice of experts."
 After leaving the advisory table, Jüni took a job at Oxford University, in England.
 Jüni is a fellow of the European Society of Cardiology.